CoverProof

 We are a small regional broker with 12 staff.
 Do we have a Section 250 obligation?

 Yes, if you are FCA-authorised and have individuals in significant roles outside your SM&CR perimeter.
 Size is not an exemption.
-CoverProof's Essentials plan (£149/month) is the entry tier for small firms running their first gap analysis before the deadline; firms with ongoing Section 250 obligations beyond the first cycle move up to Professional (£299/month).
+CoverProof Professional (£299/month) is the entry tier for FCA-regulated firms managing their first Section 250 cycle and ongoing obligations beyond it.

 Don't let the June 29 deadline catch you exposed.